Alternative formats for course materials

 IT OCR Converter Service

-The Information Technology offers the Optical Character Recognition (OCR) document converter service to convert image-based PDFs to text-based Word documents.
+IT offers the Optical Character Recognition (OCR) document converter that turns image-based PDFs to text-based Word documents.

 EPUB

 EPUB is the industry standard for digital publication.
 EPUB provides a high degree of accessibility and optimizations.
-Users can change the color, font size, background color of the display, and the book will reorganize itself on a device.
-EPUB can be read on most Android, Apple, Windows devices, and other ebook readers such as Kobo, Nook, and Sony Reader.
-Note that Amazon Kindle is not compatible with EPUB.
+Users can change the color, font size, and background color of the display, and the book will reorganize itself on a device.
+EPUB can be read on Android, Apple, Windows, and most other ebook readers.

 How to find eTextbooks in EPUB

-The VitalSource Bookshelf app comes with text-to-speech, search and navigation, and study tools.
+The VitalSource Bookshelf app includes text-to-speech, search and navigation, and study tools.

 Other popular reading apps